If Hookup Culture Is Empowering, Why Am I Miserable?

 Hookup culture—the shift in openness and acceptance of uncommitted sex—is the latest stage in the slow evolution of sexual norms and behavior among emerging adults in the Western world.

 While moralizers and the media tend to characterize hookup culture as chaos and abandon—a haphazard series of one-night stands—the hookup culture trend isn't really about young people having lots of sex or multiple sexual partners.
-In fact, Millennials and Gen Zers are having less sex and with fewer partners on average than their GenXer and Baby Boomer parents—according to research from the Archives of Sexual Behavior.
+In fact, Millennials and Gen Zers are having less sex and with fewer partners on average than their Gen X and Baby Boomer parents—according to research from the Archives of Sexual Behavior.

-Rather than an increase in sexual excess, the rise of hookup culture refers to a shift in sexual behavior—specifically, the movement of sexual activity outside of relationships, or a hookup.
+Rather than an increase in sexual excess, the rise of hookup culture refers to a shift in sexual behavior—specifically, the movement of sexual activity outside of relationships—or a hookup.

-Morgan said hookups don't have to be a one-time thing.
-Hooking up can involve having consistent, regular sex for weeks or months or years.
 According to Morgan, there is really only one fast, albeit unspoken, rule of hookup relationships: "No hard commitments.
 There's no romantic intimacy.
 It's just all about the sex and having fun and being free with no strings attached."

 Where did hookup culture come from?

-Origins of hookup culture are traced back to the women's movement and the sexual revolution.
+The origins of hookup culture are traced back to the women's movement and the sexual revolution.

-Many parents encourage their daughters to mix masculine traits and interests into her personality, Wade said.
 "We're excited when she likes to play with engineering toys when she's a kid.
 And we're excited when she chooses sports over cheerleading.
-And we're excited that she decides to major in physics instead of education."
+And we're excited that she decides to major in physics instead of education," she said.

 Rewarded all their lives for acting how a stereotypical man does, many women try to approach sexuality the same way, Wade said.